Improving Data Efficiency for LLM Reinforcement Fine-tuning Through Difficulty-targeted Online Data Selection and Rollout Replay: Related Work

 \section{Related Work}

 \paragraph{Online Data Selection} Data selection seeks to accelerate training by focusing computation on the most informative examples~\citep{albalak2022survey}.
 A key limitation of static data selection methods is their assumption that the importance of samples remains fixed throughout training.
 Online methods instead periodically reselect data during training to reflect the model’s evolving state~\citep{wang2024greats,yu2024mates,loshchilov2015online,jiang2019accelerating,katharopoulos2018not}.
-Such adaptability is particularly important in RL, where non-stationary policy updates and environmental interactions necessitate continuous re-evaluation of data utility~\citep{narvekar2020curriculum,wang2019paired, portelas2020teacher}.
+Such adaptability is particularly important in RL, where non-stationary policy updates and environment dynamics necessitate continuous re-evaluation of data utility~\citep{narvekar2020curriculum,wang2019paired, portelas2020teacher}.

-\paragraph{Experience Replay} On-policy algorithms such as Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} and Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} have become standard in online RL for LLM reasoning tasks~\cite{guo2025deepseek}.
-However, their reliance on freshly collected rollouts for each policy update leads to substantial data inefficiency and computational overhead~\citep{liu2025hpo, corrado2024onpolicypolicygradientreinforcement}.
+\paragraph{Experience Replay} On-policy algorithms such as Proximal Policy Optimization (PPO)~\cite{schulman2017proximal} and Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} have become standard choices for online RL fine-tuning in LLM reasoning tasks~\cite{deepseekr1}.
+However, their reliance on freshly collected rollouts for each policy update leads to substantial data inefficiency and computational overhead~\citep{liu2025hpo, corrado2023policy}.
 Experience replay mitigates this by maintaining a fixed-size buffer of recent transitions collected by the policy.
 Instead of discarding data after a single use, the buffer enables multiple passes over past rollouts, thereby improving sample efficiency and stabilizing training~\citep{fedus2020revisiting, zhang2017deeper, NEURIPS2019_fa7cdfad}.